axibase/atsd/sql/README.md

 #### `ENDTIME`

-The `ENDTIME` function evaluates the specified [calendar](../shared/calendar.md) keywords as well as literal dates in the user-defined [time zone](../shared/timezone-list.md), which maybe different from the database time zone.
+The `ENDTIME` function evaluates the specified [calendar](../shared/calendar.md) keywords as well as literal dates in the user-defined [time zone](../shared/timezone-list.md), which can be different from the database time zone.

 ```sql
 ENDTIME(calendarExpression, string timeZone)